Hamzeluie/stable_deffussion_mlops/README.md

 DVC allow you to better organize projects and reproduce complete workflows and results.

-DVC allows you to better organize projects and reproduce complete workflows and results.

 to defining each *stage* of this workflow you should use:**"dvc stage add"**

 **dvc stage parameters:**